omariusthefirst/ADS_599_Final/README.md

 ## Problem description
 Our goal is to predict how likely individuals are to receive their H1N1 and seasonal flu vaccines.
-Specifically, you'll be predicting two
+Specifically, we predicted two
 probabilities: one for h1n1_vaccine and one for seasonal_vaccine.

 Each row in the dataset represents one person who responded to the